|Module||MHR 4604 (level 7)|

-At Middlesex we recognise the needs and challenges for mental health practitioners working with individuals and families in a wide range of settings.
-That's why we have developed this course to be beneficial for professionals from a diverse range of backgrounds including health, local authority, volunteering and the independent sector.
+We recognise the needs and challenges for mental health practitioners working with individuals and families in a wide range of settings.
+That is why we've developed this course to be beneficial for professionals from a diverse range of backgrounds including health, local authority, volunteering and the independent sector.

 Taught by experienced practitioners who specialise in Cognitive Behavioural Therapy (CBT), this course will develop your knowledge and skills in treating mental health sufferers with particular focus on how you apply CBT theory and practice to your own work with individuals and families.

-Delivered over half-day weekly sessions at our state-of-the-art London campus, this course will challenge you to reflect and evolve your current practice with particular focus on engagement, assessment, and strategies to address the risk of relapse and social disabilities.
+Delivered over half-day weekly sessions, this course will challenge you to reflect and evolve your current practice with particular focus on engagement, assessment, and strategies to address the risk of relapse and social disabilities.
 Through a series of workshops and presentations you will also develop a deeper understanding of the approaches, models, relationships and interventions needed for effective use of CBT in a range of mental health care settings.

 Armed with this invaluable knowledge you will not only be more effective in your practice but increase your employment prospects and obtain academic credits that can be put towards further undergraduate or postgraduate study, such as a BSc degree or MSc Mental Health Studies.